-Your surgeon may replace the valve using traditional open-heart surgery, during which she makes a cut down your chest wall and opens your rib cage.
+Your surgeon may replace the valve using traditional open-heart surgery, during which they make a cut down your chest wall and open your rib cage.

-Or she may go with a catheter procedure called transcatheter aortic valve replacement (TAVR).
+Or they may go with a catheter procedure called transcatheter aortic valve replacement (TAVR).
 TAVR is a less invasive procedure, meaning your surgeon uses much smaller cuts than with open-heart surgery.
 People usually have an easier time recovering and have less discomfort with this procedure.

 Which one you and your surgeon decide to go with depends on the details of your specific case.

 Balloon valvuloplasty: This procedure is usually for infants and kids with aortic valve stenosis.
 It’s less effective for adults.